cojahoch98/black-scholes/README.md

 chain = ticker.option_chain(expiry).calls
 ```

-Raw option chains are noisy — many strikes have stale quotes from
+Raw option chains are noisy , with many strikes have stale quotes from
 trades that happened days or weeks ago, which produces nonsensical
 implied volatilities (over 300%, or near 0%).
 These strikes are
 filtered out by requiring real, recent trading activity: